NiklasvonM/srch/README.md

 # srch

-Search JSONs for data based on the path.
+Search JSONs for values based on the path.

 ## Example Usage